eugenwintersberger/pni-libraries.libpnicore/README.md

 In cases where you have *libpnicore* installed to locations where cmake is not automatically looking for packages you may have to set the `pnicore_DIR` variable when calling cmake the first time.

+More information can be found at [online documentation](https://pni-libraries.github.io/libpnicore/index.html).